 Southern Africa has some of Africa’s greatest safari destinations: Kruger, Chobe, Etosha, South Luangwa and the Okavango Delta.
 The sheer number of elephants, lions, leopards, hyenas, rhinos, buffaloes, antelope and myriad other species will quickly overwhelm your camera.
 Spot them on self-drives, guided wildlife drives or charter flights...and if that’s not up close and personal enough, what about the chance to track highly endangered black rhino...on foot?
 Or the chance to see the fabled black-maned lions of the Kalahari, or the desert elephants of Namibia?
-Or explore the Caprivi Strip, one of Africa's emerging wildlife destinations, before the rest of the world catches on.
+Or head to the Caprivi Strip, one of Africa's emerging wildlife destinations, before the rest of the world catches on.

 There's famous Table Mountain rising high above Cape Town, that mighty gash hacked out of the earth’s surface at Fish River Canyon, and the desertscapes of the Kalahari, but the lonely rural tracks that take you out into an otherwise trackless wilderness are just as memorable.
 In Namibia, huge slabs of flat-topped granite rise from mists of wind-blown sand and swirling dust.
 And Zambian floodplains are dotted with acacia trees and flanked by escarpments of dense woodland.
 Want to see all the landscapes the region has to offer?
 Put aside a lifetime.